lukechi1219/zenith524_app/privacy-policy.md

 ## Children's Privacy

-Zenith Pomodoro is not directed at children under 13 years of age.
+Zenith Focus is not directed at children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
 If you believe a child has provided us with personal information, please contact us immediately and we will delete such information.

 ## International Data Transfers